Article published on 21 November 2019

 The base was a welcome sight for all riders after 100 kilometer’s in the saddle.
 Here the riders were greeted with medals by a welcoming party made up of RAF Wittering and The RAF Benevolent Fund officials including Neil Paylor, WO WIT-Spt SCSO and Mark Davis, WIT-Spt CDW.
 Rob Baker, MD of Proludic, handed over a cheque for £5,000 to Neil Paylor, WO WIT-Spt SCSO from the RAF Wittering for the fund.

-Proludic would like to thank our cycle shirt sponsors for supporting us in our endeavors to celebrate and raise money for the charity.
+Proludic would like to thank our cycle shirt sponsors for supporting us in our cycle challenge endeavors to celebrate and raise money for the charity.

 Main Sponsors: